lteresah/AMLS-GraphDatabase/Stage3/README.md

 3. Attempting simple read queries
 4. Turning the results of the read query into a pandas dataframe

-The script produced during this stage can be found [here]().
-Additional steps on how to run the script are included within.
+The jupyter notebook produced during this stage can be found [here](https://github.com/lteresah/AMLS-GraphDatabase/blob/main/Stage3/neo4jPythonAPI_Simple.ipynb).
+Additional steps describing how to run the script are included within.

 ## 3.3: Creating a python script that loads the entire FSLR database

-Once I completed the first stage, I then attempted to load the entire FSLR database using the existing [CSV Version 2]() files.
+Once I completed the first stage, I then attempted to load the entire FSLR database using the existing [CSV Version 2](https://github.com/lteresah/AMLS-GraphDatabase/tree/main/Stage2/CSVs_Version2) files.

 #### Lesson 3.1: The Neo4j Python Driver cannot run more than one query in a single transaction.